formancehq/formance-sdk-python/docs/apis/tags/TransactionsApi.md

 <a name="count_transactions"></a>
 > count_transactions(ledger)

-Count the transactions from a ledger.
+Count the transactions from a ledger

 ### Example